Briana McDonagh

 Can you add conditions?

 Yes — this is a key advantage over auction.
-You can include conditions such as finance approval or a satisfactory building inspection.
-This makes deadline sales much more accessible for buyers who need time to finalise their finance or complete due diligence.
+You can include conditions such as a finance condition, a building report condition, a LIM report condition, or any other due diligence you need to complete.
+This makes deadline sales much more accessible for buyers who need time to finalise their finance or complete their due diligence.

 Can you offer before the deadline?